 Students with questions about the TCC admission process should contact the TCC Office of Admissions at 918-595-8000

-College Park students will earn an Associate in Science from TCC before transferring to OSU-Tulsa to earn a bachelor’s degree from OSU in their chosen field.
+College Park students will earn an associate degree from TCC before transferring to OSU-Tulsa to earn a bachelor’s degree from OSU in their chosen field.

 Students will keep the credits they have completed should they need to leave the cohort.
 College Park will work with students to help them continue their path forward.

-Business is the first program focus area.
+Business and Psychology are the current program focus areas.
 Additional academic programs will be added in the future.